caseyavila/www/README.md

 # The Website of Casey Avila
-If you want to view the rendered site, visit [caseyavila.ga] (caseyavila.ga)
+If you want to view the rendered site, visit [caseyavila.ga](https://caseyavila.ga/)
 ## Site Features
 - Design
 - Piano pieces